 BodyBoss Home Gym Accessories

-The BodyBoss company also offers a range of accessories that can be bought to enhance or complete the portable gym.
+The BodyBoss Home Gym ca be enhanced by range of accessories that can be bought to enhance or complete the portable gym.
 The gym itself can be had as default standard package or enhanced with extra accessories and bands as needed.

 Their website provide a good selection of useful add-ons such as: